astorDev/nice-shell/git/save/article/index.md

 With that in place, you will be able to call `git hello` and get the expected `Hello From Git Alias`.

-You can even use a shell arguments like this:
+You can even use shell arguments like this:

 ```sh
 git config --global alias.echo '!echo "from git: $1"'